openforis/sepal-doc/docs/source/team/contribute.rst

 .. tip::

-    If you are struggling with .rst don't hesitate to contact the maintainers of the doc they will be more than happy to help.
+    If you are struggling with .rst, contact the SEPAL team for support.

 Modify images
 """""""""""""

-As explained before for each page the contained images are saved in the mirror folder :code:`sepal-doc/docs/source/_images/` that reproduce the structure of the :code:`sepal-doc/docs/source` structure.
+Images for each page are saved in the mirror folder, :code:`sepal-doc/docs/source/_images/`, which reproduces the structure of :code:`sepal-doc/docs/source`.

-Open the page you want to modify and search for the :code:`.. image` or :code:`.. figure` directive that set the image you want to modify.
-You now just need to change the image in the :code:`_images/` folder and continue using the same name.
+Open the page you want to modify and search for the :code:`.. image` or :code:`.. figure` directive for the image you want to modify.
+You just need to change the image in the :code:`_images/` folder and continue using the same name.

-If you think that an image is missing you can add one in a any of the page. add the image in the appropriate folder and then call it using one of the following directives.
-Never forget the :code:`alt` option, it will be the only information displayed if your image fail to load.
+If you think an image is missing, you can add one to any page by placing the image in the appropriate folder, and then naming it using one of the following directives.
+(Note: Never forget the :code:`alt` option; it will be the only information displayed if your image fails to load).

--   the :code:`figure` directive add a nice padding at the bottom of the image and allow you to add a caption.
+-   The :code:`figure` directive adds a nice padding at the bottom of the image and allows you to add a caption.

     .. code-block:: rst